 Being truly happy with your body image is a challenge for most people, no matter what stage of life.
 If you are struggling to accept some aspect of your physical appearance, Emma suggests sharing your feelings with close friends.
 “Your true friends love you and think you’re beautiful, no matter what,” she says.

-They can help remind you of your value, your good qualities—inside and out.
-And, they can support you through a big decision like cosmetic surgery, regardless of your decision.
+They can help remind you of your value, your good qualities—inside and out, and they can support you through a big decision like cosmetic surgery, regardless of your choice.
 “To be loved for who you are is reassuring when you are struggling with your body image.”

 TOP 5 Cosmetic Surgical Procedures among Canadians, aged 13-19